scuzzydude/asimov/asimov.md

 [^27]: I may have borrowed elements of this interlude from an unpublished screenplay written by a certain carrot eating entrepreneur in the late 70s.
 Rumor is he sold it to John Lennon and used the proceeds to finance a technology startup.

 [^28]: Or so I was told by a Canadian.
 France, you can take any complaints about this chapter up with Canada directly.
 I don't have any problems with the French.
 Rudy Gobert is like a Karl Malone who likes to lose to the Rockets in the playoffs.
 All good.
 The goal of my Rockets Scoot will be to invent a time machine and switch those two at birth.
 Rudy will do just fine in Louisiana; they talk funny down there.
-I guess I'd have to live with years of Karl Malone sending James Harden home in the playoffs, but I think that would be better for my karma than living with having Steph Curry done it like five times.
+I guess I'd have to live with years of Karl Malone sending James Harden home in the playoffs, but I think that would be better for my karma than living with having Steph Curry done it five times.
 I guess I can sort of sympathize with James running east.

 [^29]: In 2040, when the population of France has exceeded that of China and India combined, I'll pen a sequel called, *The Dilution of Genius*.